dhrubo55/personal-blog/content/posts/day-67-becoming-a-memory-plumber-a-tale-of-memory-leak-and-how-to-find-them-part-1.md

 If any class creates a _ThreadLocal_ variable, but doesn't explicitly remove it, then a copy of that object will remain with the worker _Thread_ even after the web application is stopped, thus preventing the object from being garbage collected.

+#### How does ThreadLocal Creates memory leak

+* Each `Thread` has a private field `threadLocals`, which actually stores the thread-local values.
+* Each _key_ in this map is a weak reference to a `ThreadLocal` object, so after that `ThreadLocal` object is garbage-collected, its entry is removed from the map.
+* But each _value_ is a strong reference, so when a value (directly or indirectly) points to the `ThreadLocal` object that is its _key_, that object will neither be garbage-collected nor removed from the map as long as the thread lives.

+In this example, the chain of strong references looks like this:

+`Thread` object → `threadLocals` map → instance of example class → example class → static `ThreadLocal` field → `ThreadLocal` object.

 ### Analyze for finding Memory leaks

 In order analyze whether your program contains any potential Memory Leaks you will need some kind specialized tools like HeapHero , JProfiler , VisualVM etc., these allow you view what exactly happening under hood during runtime & identify problematic areas ahead time before problems start manifesting themselves on production environment